Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 ### Schema and Score

 To deploy the web service, you must have a model, a scoring script, and optionally a schema for the web service input data.
 The scoring script loads the dt.pkl file from the current folder and uses it to produce a new predicted class.
-The input to the model is encoded features.
+The input to the model is features.

 To generate the scoring and schema files, execute the BankMarketCampaignSchemaGen.py file that comes with the sample project in the AMLWorkbench CLI command prompt using Python interpreter directly.